handiko/Markov-Chain-UpDown-Day/README.md

 | Previous days is DDD | 0.62          | 0.38         |

 ### Interpreting The Results
-1. Basic interpretation of the table above is that the USDJPY forex pair in the D1 timeframe is quite a bit biased to the "Next day is U".
-Or in other words, USDJPY in the D1 timeframe is bullish-biased.
-This is quite interesting, and maybe we are not expecting that!
-This result is quite understandable, as from 2019-01-01, the USDJPY chart is indeed mostly bullish.
+1. Market Bias: The tables indicate a clear bullish bias for the USDJPY pair on the daily (D1) timeframe.
+The transition probabilities consistently favor the "Next day is U" (up) column.
+While this finding might be surprising to some, it aligns with the pair's overall upward trend observed from January 1, 2019, to the present.
-2. Comparing the results from the 1-previous-day, 2-previous-days, and 3-previous-days probability results, we can see there is an increase in "probability percentage" or "predictive power" for the next day.
-This could be understood as 1-previous-day prediction has "less power" as it would capture the noise easily, but a larger number of previous days captures a longer underlying pattern that could be more significant for the next day or days.
+2. Predictive Power: A comparison of the 1, 2, and 3-day transition probabilities reveals an increase in predictive power as the number of preceding days considered in the analysis grows.
+The 1-day model, with its shorter memory, is more susceptible to market noise.
+In contrast, models that incorporate a longer sequence of prior states (e.g., 2 or 3 days) are better at capturing significant, underlying patterns, which leads to a more robust prediction for the following day.
+This demonstrates the value of using a higher-order Markov chain to filter out short-term fluctuations and focus on more reliable, long-term trends.

 A bullish USDJPY chart from 2019-01-01
 ![](./USDJPYDaily.png)